 Job Creation

 This project will create an 0.8 FTE position.
 It is anticipated that this project will take 1.5 years to complete, creating an 0.53 FTE position/year.
+This project may be completed sooner, increasing the FTE positions/year, but not overall.

 Future Research